-Under non-linear Maxwell equation most of the people mean the nonparaxial nonlinear Schr\"odinger equation (NNSE) which is derived from the Helmholtz equation including the Kerr media where the relative dielectric permitivity is well described $\epsilon_r = n^2 = n_0^2 + \delta_{NL}(E_y)$.
+Under non-linear Maxwell equation most of the people mean the non-paraxial non-linear Schr\"odinger equation (NNSE) which is derived from the Helmholtz equation including the Kerr media where the relative dielectric permittivity is well described $\epsilon_r = n^2 = n_0^2 + \delta_{NL}(E_y)$.
 Here $n_0$ is the linear contribution to the total refractive index n.
-In sufficiently slow media, where the characteristic response time of the nonlinearity is much greater than the temporal period of the field oscillations one has $\delta_{NL} \approx 2n_0^2n_2 <E_y^2>$ where $n_2$ is the Kerr coefficient and $<>$ denotes the time averaging over many optical cycles.
+In sufficiently slow media, where the characteristic response time of the non-linearity is much greater than the temporal period of the field oscillations one has $\delta_{NL} \approx 2n_0^2n_2 <E_y^2>$ where $n_2$ is the Kerr coefficient and $<>$ denotes the time averaging over many optical cycles.

-There are large number of studies available where the NNSE is analytically (or numerically) solved and the obtained solitons are analyzed.
+There are large number of studies available where the NNSE is analytically (or numerically) solved and analyzed.
 Additional literature can be found in \cite{sanch}.

-When ultrashort intense laser pulses propagate in a media then there is an intensity dependence of the group velocity which leads to the phenomena of self-steepening and optical shock wave formation.
+When ultra short intense laser pulses propagate in a media then there is an intensity dependence of the group velocity which leads to the phenomena of self-steepening and optical shock wave formation.
 It means that the peak of the pulse is slowed down more than the edge of the pulse, leading to steepening of the trailing edge of the pulse.
 The envelope becomes steeper and steeper.
 If the edge becomes infinitely steep, it is said to form an optical shock wave.
 Self-steepening has been described by various authors \cite{boyd, de, yang,roth,ranka,gudz}.
-In non-linear media optical beams can suffer self-trapping where the wave equation is solved with the displacement field of $D = \epsilon_0 E + \eta E^3$ \cite{chiao,rosen} .
+In non-linear media optical beams can suffer self-trapping where the wave equation is solved with the displacement field of $D = \epsilon_0 E + \eta E^3$ \cite{chiao,rosen}.

-Most of the authors consider electromagnetic shock-waves in this sense.
+Most of the authors consider electromagnetic shock waves in this sense.